 Inflatable Boat Comparison: Newport Vessels vs Zodiac Boats vs West Marine Dinghy

 With a market full of different inflatable boats, why should you choose Newport Vessels?
 What separates us from the competition?
 In this article we will be comparing inflatable boat models from Zodiac, West Marine and Newport Vessels to show you why.
 We will be considering the differences for the Newport Vessels Dana against the Zodiac Cadet 270 and West Marine PSB-275.
-If you are not familiar yet, check out the full specifications on our Dana inflatable boat.
+If you are not familiar yet, check out the full specifications on our Dana dinghy boat.

 The Dana is one of the best selling inflatable boats on the market.
 Standing at 8ft 10in long, the Dana has 18” diameter tubes, which is something rarely seen in with other inflatable boats.
 Why is this important?
 The larger the tubes, the more stable the boat.
 The more stable your inflatable boat, the less likely you are to capsize your vessel.
 Apart from stability, the size of these tubes also helps block splash and spray from the water below.
 You won’t look like you swam to where you were going.
 Both the Zodiac and West Marine inflatables will only have 17” diameter tubes, which means less stability and more water on you!
 Best to watch your step and wear a rain jacket!